ikks/libreoffice-stable-diffusion/docs/FAQ.md

 ## I created an image and I want to reuse it, where I can find it?

 Starting from Version 0.8, the downloaded images are stored in the `store/aihorde.net_images` directory.
-It's possible to free some space removing the images that you dont want to have anymore.
+It's possible to free some space removing the images that you don't want to have anymore.